GEOS-ESM/MAPL/docs/user_guide/docs/mapl_code_generator.md

 (possibly missing parameters) and the declaration section in the code extremely long.

-MAPL has a utility tool (named [MAPL_GridCompSpecs_ACG.py ](https://github.com/GEOS-ESM/MAPL/blob/main/Apps/MAPL_GridCompSpecs_ACG.py)) that simplifies and faciliates the declaration and access of member variables of Export and Import states of gridded components.
+MAPL has a utility tool (named [MAPL_GridCompSpecs_ACG.py ](https://github.com/GEOS-ESM/MAPL/blob/main/Apps/MAPL_GridCompSpecs_ACG.py)) that simplifies and facilitates the declaration and access of member variables of Export and Import states of gridded components.
 The tool relies on a formatted ASCII file (spec file) to autmatically generate (at compilation time) include files that have the necessary code segments for defining and accessing the expected state member variables.
 In this document, we describe the [steps](https://github.com/GEOS-ESM/MAPL/wiki/Setting-Up-MAPL-Automatic-Code-Generator) to follow to use the tool.